 Those top holes on many pairs of sneakers are to make a 'lace lock' hoop with the laces.

 Check out the photos.
 You need to make a loop at the top two holes, criss cross the laces then thread them into the loop and pull downward to tighten.
 Really holds the sneakers on so they don't shift around while walking/running, or for little kids so they don't lose their sneakers in the grocery store!

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 There was a terrific sale on sneakers after Christmas, so I decided to buy two pairs.
 One pair is only for inside, and the other is only for outside.
-I never realized how much dirt accumulates in the sneaker treads.
-The inside sneakers remain as clean as the day I bought them.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Has anyone had any experience wearing performance sneakers?
 The kind that are supposed to tone your legs, etc. when you wear them.
 Did they work for you?
 I've been thinking of getting a pair, but don't know if it's just hype or not.
 I know regular exercise needs to be done, but it would be an extra bonus if they helped tone when I just wore them walking around.
 If you could please include the brand name of the sneakers you have, that would be good also.
 Any help or advice is appreciated.
 Thank you!

 By metroplex from Houston, TX

 I have read a couple reviews that stated all they do is strengthen the feet and ankles.
 That is all I know about them.

 I tired a pair, I find them very uncomfortable to wear regularly, you really have to pick ur feet up high or they drag, and I have a bit of a limp, so dont work for me.